-- Ensure they are familiar with and follow this safeguarding policy and all other safeguarding related policies e.g. Codes of Conduct, guidance for safe working practice. - Be subject to safe recruitment processes and checks prior to starting at the school/organisation (unless an action plan/risk assessment is in place to ensure the staff member is supervised until all checks are completed). - Be alert to signs and indicators of possible abuse. - Listen to and take seriously the views and concerns of children. - Record any concerns and report these to the Designated Safeguarding Lead (DSL). - In The British Vietnamese School, Ho Chi Minh City the Designated Safeguarding Lead (Whole school) is Ms Khuyen Tran who can be contacted on 098 5088645, Khuyen.tran@bvisvietnam.com The Deputy Designated Safeguarding Lead for the Primary School are Ms Rebecca Robinson rebecca.robinson@bvisvietnam.com and Mr Darragh Shahana, Darragh.shahana@bvisvietnam.com and The Deputy Designated Safeguarding Lead for the Secondary School is Ms Thuy Do, thuydo@bvisvietnam.com, Mr Joe Shooter, joe.shooter@bvisvietnam.com and Ms Eliza Hart, eliza.hart@bvisvietnam.com - Follow the procedures outlined in this document when/if concerned about any child. - Support students, staff or other adults who have concerns, or who are the subject of concerns, to act appropriately and effectively in instigating or cooperating with any subsequent process of investigation. - Undertake appropriate child protection/safeguarding and safe recruitment training (and refresher training as required by Nord Anglia Education). - All staff and volunteers need to recognise that if their behaviour inside or outside the workplace breaches the NAE code of conduct and/or the guidance for safe working practice, this may be considered a disciplinary or even criminal matter.
+- Ensure they are familiar with and follow this safeguarding policy and all other safeguarding related policies e.g. Codes of Conduct, guidance for safe working practice. - Be subject to safe recruitment processes and checks prior to starting at the school/organisation (unless an action plan/risk assessment is in place to ensure the staff member is supervised until all checks are completed). - Be alert to signs and indicators of possible abuse. - Listen to and take seriously the views and concerns of children. - Record any concerns and report these to relevant staff the Designated Safeguarding Lead (DSL). - In The British Vietnamese School, Hanoi, the Designated Safeguarding Leads are Ms. Lena Perriam and Mr. Peter Rao